P-V-Tejeswar-Panda/SBaseStore/docs/lock_manager.md

 1. A resource identifier
 2. left & right child pointers
 3. parent pointer
+4. a map for each locking mode that says 1. how many locks in the subtree are locked in this mode, 2. which transaction is the majority holder of locks in this mode.
 4. A set of accuired lists:

    - there will be a doubly linked list for each indivisual locking mode like: `Shared`, `eXclusive`, `Intention Shared`, `Intention Exclusive`, `Shared Intention eXclusive` etc.